Metropolis (architecture magazine): History

 In 1985 Suzan S. Szenasy took over as the editor-in-chief of Metropolis.
-As a contemporary figurehead in design and innovation and notable “voice of the design world” Szenasy led Metropolis to international acclaim.
-Szenasy’s influence addressed sustainability and inclusive design on the stage of a mainstream publication before familiarity of such practices was attracted.
+As a contemporary figurehead in design and innovation and notable "voice of the design world" Szenasy led Metropolis to international acclaim.
+Szenasy's influence addressed sustainability and inclusive design on the stage of a mainstream publication before familiarity of such practices was attracted.

-Metropolis’values largely surrounded Szenasy’s writings, which emphasise the importance of ethics and sustainable intervention in the education and practices of designers.
+Metropolis values largely surrounded Szenasy's writings, which emphasize the importance of ethics and sustainable intervention in the education and practices of designers.